buckaroo-labs/SD231-SimpleServer/README.md

 # SD231-SimpleServer
 Lab exercise

+In this exercise, we are going to take a look at what goes on behind the scenes when you browse the web.
+We will start a very simple web server using a built-in Python module and request files from it using a regular browser, watching the activity reported by the server.
+We will also connect to the server using a client having only a command-line interface, make requests, and look at the raw text that comes back.

+There are many types of web servers.
+Microsoft Visual Studio Code offers a built-in server for rendering the pages you create in its editor, and this server is intended only to support you as the client.
+Other web servers are meant to serve a high volume of requests from many users.
+Web server programs are written in many languages, but what they have in common is that they respond to requests using HTTP, the HyperText Transfer Protocol.
+Internet protocols such as HTTP are defined in documents published by the Internet Engineering Task Force (IETF) called RFCs
+(Requests for Comments).
+HTTP version 1.1 was defined in RFC 2616.

+There are many types of HTTP requests, and we will get to those later, but for now we'll focus on HEAD and GET requests.
+The built-in python3 module we will be using, "http.server," is a simple HTTP server that supports only these two request types, and not PUT, POST, and so on.

+You'll need python and git for completing this assignment.

 PART 1 INSTRUCTIONS:
 1-1.
 Open a new word-processing document for storing the screenshots you will be taking during this exercise, so you can submit them later.
 1-2.
 Open your computer's command prompt and change to any directory where you wish to clone the repository for this exercise.